-Municipal groundwater demand from the Basin is different for the projected Baseline (no projects) water budget and projected with projects and management actions water budget.
+Municipal groundwater demand from the Basin is different for the projected baselineBaseline (no projects) water budget and projected with projects and management actions water budget.
 This is because projects afford the MGA agencies the ability to operate wells differently.

-Projected Baseline municipal groundwater demand (without projects and management actions) is based on several different assumptions:
+Projected baselineBaseline municipal groundwater demand (without projects and management actions) is based on several different assumptions:

-- Central Water District pre-drought average groundwater production from Water Year 2008 through 2011of 550 acre-feet per year. - Soquel Creek Water District 2015 Urban Water Management Plan (UWMP) projects demand to increase to 3,900 acre-feet per year after historically low pumping achieved from 2010-2015.
-The 2015 UWMP projects subsequent long-term decline of demand to 3,300 acre-feet per year, but SqCWD has concluded that its demand projections may be underestimated when considering effects such as statewide efforts to address the housing crisis including laws facilitating accessory dwelling uses and is therefore not assuming a long-term decline in demand for planning purposes.
-For projected water budget, the GSP projects that Soquel Creek Water District groundwater demand will be stable at 3,900 acre-feet per year.
+- Central Water District pre-drought average groundwater production from Water Year 2008 through 201120110f 550 acre-feet per year. - Soquel Creek Water District 2015 Urban Water Management Plan (UWMP) projects demand to increase to 3,900 acre-feet per year after historically low pumping achieved from 2010-2015.
+The 2015 UWMP projects subsequent longterm decline of demand to 3,300 acre-feet per year, but these demands may have been underestimated; for example, new laws facilitating Accessory Dwelling Units have passed since 2015.
+SqCWD has concluded that its demand projections may be underestimated when considering effects such as statewide efforts to address the housing crisis including laws facilitating accessory dwelling uses and is therefore not assuming a long-term decline in demand for planning purposes.
+For projected water budget, the GSP projects that Soquel Creek Water District groundwater demand will be stable-at 3,900 acre-feet per year.